Terrokot/Donor/README.md

 # Donor

-Write in terminal to install pods
+Run in terminal to install pods

 ```
 pod install